 - DO remove clutter from every surface.
 Doing so communicates that the space is clean.
 Also, you can create a focal point in the room that will make the photo look great.

 - DO take multiple photos of every room.
 Just ensure the first 5-10 photos on your listing are of different spaces.
 More so, always start in the important areas like the kitchen, living space, master bedroom, master bath, and guest bath.

 - DON’T rush.
 If there’s better weather in the forecast, then wait for it.
 The weather plays a huge factor in getting a nice photo.
 A sunny day can provide great lighting, while a gloomy day can create drama in your photo.
 Furthermore, always take advantage of what lighting nature gives you.

 - DON’T post close-ups.
 No one wants to see one sink because they want to see the bathroom.

 - DON’T take pictures of open toilet seats.
 Since bathroom shots should be clean, put down the toilet seats.

 - DON’T think inside the box.
 Different techniques, like night shots or aerial views, can set a space apart.
 In addition, you can create drama in your photo by taking night shots.
-Since night shots require long exposure, use a tripod to make sure you take a clean shot.
+Since night shots require a long exposure, use a tripod to ensure you take a clean shot.

 - DON’T forget the outside.
-If you have a dozen great inside shots, include half of that amount of the outside, too since people would want to see the lawn or how the house looks like from outside.
+If you have a dozen great inside shots, include half of that amount of the outside, too, since people would want to see the lawn or how the house looks from outside.